aakash-priyadarshi/Workshop/Complete-Python-Bootcamp-master/GUI/README.md

 Just a quick note about coloring and styling your ipywidgets, ipywidgets has actually switched over to a Bootstrap style, for more info, check out:
 [Here](https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20Styling.html#Predefined-styles)

 Any questions?
-Feel free to post to the QA forums, thanks!
+Feel free to post to the issue forums, thanks!